theAndreas/TimerTwo/README.md

 ### setPeriod(Microseconds)
 Sets the period in microseconds.
 The minimum period or highest frequency this library supports is 1 microsecond or 1 MHz.
 The maximum period is 32768 microseconds or about 0.032768 seconds.
 Note that setting the period will change the attached interrupt and both PWM outputs' frequencies and duty cycles simultaneously.

-### enablePWM(PwmPin, DutyCycle)
+### enablePwm(PwmPin, DutyCycle)
 Generates a PWM waveform on the specified pin.
 Output pins for Timer2 are PORTB pin 3 and PORTD pin 3.
 On Arduino, these are digital pins 11 and 3.
-But the library supports PWM only for pin 3 (PWM_PIN_3).
+But the library supports PWM only for pin 3 (Pwm_PIN_3).
 Because in Timer Mode 5 (PWM, Phase Correct) the register OCRA is used to save the top value of the timer.
 The duty cycle is specified as a 8 bit value, so anything between 0 and 255.

 ### attachInterrupt(OverflowCallback)
 Calls a function at the specified interval in microseconds.
 Be careful about trying to execute too complicated of an interrupt at too high of a frequency, or the CPU may never enter the main loop and your program will 'lock up'.

-### setPWMDuty(PwmPin, DutyCycle)
+### setPwmDuty(PwmPin, DutyCycle)
-A fast shortcut for setting the PWM duty for a given pin if you have already set it up by calling enablePWM() earlier.
-This avoids the overhead of enabling PWM mode for the pin, setting the data direction register, checking for optional period adjustments etc. that are mandatory when you call enablePWM().
+A fast shortcut for setting the PWM duty for a given pin if you have already set it up by calling enablePwm() earlier.
+This avoids the overhead of enabling PWM mode for the pin, setting the data direction register, checking for optional period adjustments etc. that are mandatory when you call enablePwm().

 ### detachInterrupt()
 Disables the attached interrupt.

-### disablePWM(PwmPin)
+### disablePwm(PwmPin)
 Turns PWM off for the specified pin so you can use that pin for something else.

 ### read()